lamvng/Basic-GPGPU-CUDA/README.md

 * Basic understanding of C/C++ is enough to start the tutorial.

-### Personal notes
+### Credits

->>
-This tutorial is in fact my personal notes from the course "Programming with GPGPU" by Dr. Pierre-François Bonnefoi.
-The course (in French only) is available [here](https://p-fb.net/master-1/gpgpu.html).
+This tutorial is in fact my personal notes from the course "Programming with GPGPU" by Dr. Pierre-François Bonnefoi, Université de Limoges.
+The course (in French only) is available [here](https://p-fb.net/).
 On a personal side, I admired his effort and passion to deliver huge course contents and detailed instruction.